What causes divorce?

 In all, divorce compares to the cutting off a diseased limb, instead of treating it with antibiotics.
-Not every marriage can be saved, but most can, if you approach it with patience and an educated understanding.
+Take note that not every marriage can be saved, but most can if you approach it with patience and an educated understanding.

 Usually, marriages that have ended in divorce were seen as not fixable because they were misunderstood as being alive.
 They were abandoned, run away from.

 The general public misunderstands marriage.

 We fight what we see as the universal ignorance about marriage.